BLACK HISTORY MONTH 2023

 February is the designated month to celebrate and honor African Americans.
 Blacks have significantly impacted the development of the social, political, and economic structures of the United States and the world.
 Credit for the evolving awareness of blacks' proper place in history, in large part, be bestowed on one man, Carter G. Woodson

-The Black Resource Center, Africana Studies, Afrikan Student Union and various Black student organizations have planned robust and educational programming this year with campus and community partners.
-This month’s events will focus on local advocacy, issues related to overcoming colorism and racism, as well as our usual programming to empower Black students.
-All these events will culminate in the BRC’s 4th Year Birthday Party
+The Black Resource Center, Africana Studies, Afrikan Student Union and various Black student organizations as well as local partners such as the San Diego Black LGBTQIA+ Coalition, who have planned robust and educational programming this year!
+This month’s events will focus on local advocacy and/or resistance to barriers set up to bar people from access to work, leisure, and wellness, as well as our usual programming to empower Black students!
+All these events will culminate in the BRC’s 5th Year Birthday Party!!!

-We are committed to honoring this tradition by educating SDSU’s students, faculty, staff, alumni and community partners about the achievements and contributions of Black people during Black History Month and throughout the year.
+At SDSU, we are committed to honoring this tradition by educating SDSU’s students, faculty, staff, alumni and community partners about the achievements and contributions of Black people during Black History Month and throughout the year. faculty, staff, alumni and community partners about the achievements and contributions of Black people during Black History Month and throughout the year.